ArtexJay/Obsidian-CyberGlow/README.md

     - Improved opacity controls compared to other themes no weird Opacity gaps not being filled in properly.
   - Custom Stacked tabs width control
   - Bigger and custom checkboxes for easier viewing
-  - First with Custom Left Sidebar toggle in Hidden Window Frame
+  - First with Custom Left Sidebar toggle in Hidden Window Frame and Obsidian Frame
-  -
 ```
 - [x] checkmark
 - [?] ? for question